 Customer lifetime value (CLV), lifetime customer value (LCV), or user lifetime value (LTV) is the dollar value of a customer relationship, based on the present value of the projected future cash flows from the customer relationship.

 Customer equity is simply the total combined CLVs for all of a company’s customers.

-Customer lifetime value is an important concept in that it encourages firms to shift their focus from quarterly profits to the long-term health of their customer relationships.
+Customer lifetime value encourages firms to shift their focus from quarterly profits to the long-term health of their customer relationships.
 Customer lifetime value is an important number because it represents an upper limit on spending to acquire new customers.